-c. one copy to each parish public library;
+c. one copy to the main branch of the parish public library;

-d. one copy to a department regional office; and

-e. two copies to remain with the administrative authority.
+d. one copy to the department's respective regional office; and e. two copies to remain with the department.

 2. Each copy of the permit application shall be provided as a standard three-ring-bound document (8 1/2 by 11 inches).
 The application shall incorporate, in the appropriate sections, all required plans, narratives, and revisions made during the review process and shall include appropriate tabbing for all appendices, figures, etc. A permit application that presents revisions made during the review process as a separate supplement to the application shall not be accepted.